australia invest guide

 Australia’s main stock index is the S&P/ASX 200, which tracks the performance of the 200 biggest stocks listed on the Australian Stock Exchange (ASX).
 It lies at the core of a family of indexes published by US rating agency Standard & Poor’s (S&P).
 This index family also includes the S&P/ASX 50 and the S&P/ASX 300.

 In reality, both indexes are dominated by the most heavily-weighted stocks, and these stocks are identical for both indexes.
 Only the exact weightings vary (see table 1).
-The financial and commodities industries dominate both indexes.
+However, the tenth most heavily weighted stock differs between the two indexes, both of which are dominated by the financial and commodities industries.

 Table 1: The ten companies with the heaviest weightings in the indexes